RohanK99/schell/README.md

 # schell
-interactive command line shell built in C currently supports the following builtin functions from bash and all system commands:
+interactive command line shell built in C. Currently supports the following builtin functions from bash and all system commands:
 * cd
 * exit